noriod/resume/README.md

 ### Expeditors, Seattle - **Developer III**
 **February 2015 - Present**

-Part of a team working towards migrating a legacy code base to a new platform based on the SoftwareAG WebMethods Integration Server as well as a custom Java framework.

 * Part of a team working towards migrating a legacy code base to a new platform based on the SoftwareAG WebMethods Integration Server as well as a custom Java framework.

 * Designed and implemented a Spring Boot application for scheduling messaging events via REST calls or file based triggers.

 * Create documentation and training for developers on the new migrated platform in addition to providing mentorship.

 * Lead a bi weekly collaboration session for discussion of new features and best practices.

 * Perform administration/maintenance/monitoring of Java application stack.

 ### Expeditors, Seattle - **Developer II**
 **May 2012 - February 2015**

-Developed custom B2B Integrations in a variety of EDI formats to facilitate the automated exchange of business critical information between Expeditors and it’s customers.
+* Developed custom B2B Integrations in a variety of EDI formats to facilitate the automated exchange of business critical information between Expeditors and it’s customers.

 * Responsible for multiple phases of the SDLC including Development, Unit Testing, Deployment, and Support.

 * Successfully developed over 200 custom EDI integrations.

 ## Projects